Thomas Butler, Viscount Thurles: Viscount Thurles

-At the death of Black Tom on 22 November 1614, Butler's father succeeded as the 11th earl and he became heir apparent with the courtesy title of Viscount Thurles.
-While the title was secure, the Ormond lands were claimed by Richard Preston, 1st Earl of Desmond, who had married Elizabeth, Black Tom's only surviving child.
+When Black Tom died on 22 November 1614, Butler's father succeeded as the 11th earl and Butler became heir apparent with the courtesy title of Viscount Thurles.
+While the Ormond title was secure, the lands were claimed by Richard Preston, 1st Earl of Desmond, who had married Elizabeth, Black Tom's only surviving child.

 Death and succession

-In 1619 after the beginning of his father's long imprisonment in the Fleet Prison, Thomas was summoned to England to answer charges of treason, specifically, of having garrisoned Kilkenny.
-However, on 15 December the ship conveying him was wrecked off the coast of the Skerries, Isle of Anglesey and he drowned.
-Like his father, Thurles was a prominent Catholic and it seems likely that his refusal to conform to the established Anglican religion had angered King James I, and may have been the true motive for his summons.
+In 1619 after the beginning of his father's long imprisonment in the Fleet Prison in London, Thurles was summoned to England to answer charges of treason, specifically, of having garrisoned Kilkenny.
+However, on 15 December the ship conveying him was wrecked off the Skerries, Isle of Anglesey, and he drowned.
+Like his father, Thurles was a prominent Catholic and it seems likely that his refusal to conform to the established Anglican religion had angered King James I and may have been the true motive for his summons.

-He predeceased his father who would die in 1634.
-His eldest son James, the future 1st Duke of Ormond, succeeded him as heir apparent and bearer of the courtesy title Viscount Thurles until he succeeded his grandfather as the 12th Earl of Ormond.
+Thurles predeceased his father, who would die in 1634.
+His eldest son James, the future 1st Duke of Ormond, became heir apparent and bearer of the courtesy title Viscount Thurles until he succeeded his grandfather as the 12th Earl of Ormond.
+Thurles's widow survived him for more than 50 years.